 Loading chart...

-Unique answers from India users whose views extended beyond the provided choices.
+Unique answers from India voters whose views went beyond the provided options.

 Immigrants from high-risk countries should be screened thoroughly before entering the country but they need not be banned, as it would be an extreme measure.